syncfusion-content/javascript-docs/js/ReportViewer/Toolbar-Customization.md

 {% endhighlight %}

-Similarly, show or hide all other toolbar options with help of [`toolbarSettings.items`](../api/ejreportviewer#members:toolbarsettings-items) enum.
+Similarly, you can show or hide all other toolbar options with the help of [`toolbarSettings.items`](../api/ejreportviewer#members:toolbarsettings-items) enum.

 ## Hide toolbar
 To hide the Report Viewer toolbar set the [`showToolbar`](../api/ejreportviewer#members:members:toolbarsettings-showtoolbar) property to false.